andrewrk/zig-general-purpose-allocator/README.md

 allocator attempts to allocate a new slot, copy the bytes, and then free the old slot.

+Large objects are allocated directly using `mmap` and their metadata is stored in a `std.HashMap` backed by a simple direct allocator.
+The hash map's data is memory protected with the same strategy as the allocator's state.

 ## Roadmap

 * Reallocation/shrink of large object to small object